dkvasnicka/petrolbyte/README.md

 #### Current status

 **Pre-alpha work-in-progress thing!** The app can connect to your ELM module, and reset it.
-Unfortunately, ELM327 does not work on a plain send/receive stateless TCP/IP basis, so the mock server that is included in this project actually works differently than the actual device.
-I'm studying the specs and working to fix this.
+It should also fetch your DTCs but I haven't tested that yet as I don't have a faulty car at home ...fortunately ;)

 #### Howto